Czechia CV Writing Guide

 Detail your language skills.
-Mention your native tongue and describe you level of fluency for the other languages with reference to the spoken and written levels.
+Mention your native tongue and describe your level of fluency for the other languages with reference to the spoken and written levels.

 Carefully consider what to leave out of your CV and exclude anything that might give prospective employers a chance to discriminate against you.

 Make sure that there are no "gaps" in your Czechia CV.
-However, if "gaps" exists, mention the reason and even report periods of unemployment.
+However, if "gaps" exist, mention the reason and even report periods of unemployment.

 It is more common in Czechia to apply for a job through the Internet.
 However, you should be aware that an electronic CV does not look the same as a printed one, so make your CV scannable by avoiding for example lines or italic fonts etc.

 Check the spelling and grammar of your Czechia CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Czechia or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Czech or other language or if you need help in organizing your CV, send it to a professional for assistance.